Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Introduction

 While several promising approaches exist in this direction, they still face notable limitations.
 Naively training smaller models on equally rich datasets does not match the performance of larger models~\cite{10.1007/978-3-031-44917-8_25}.
-A prominent approach to reducing model size while preserving accuracy is {\textit{knowledge distillation}}, which transfers knowledge from large teacher models to a smaller student by aligning their embeddings or logits~\cite{Hinton2015-io,ranzinger2024radio,heinrich2025radiov2,ma2025generalizable}.
+A prominent approach to reducing model size while preserving accuracy is \textit{knowledge distillation}, which transfers knowledge from large teacher models to a smaller student by aligning their embeddings or logits~\cite{Hinton2015-io,ranzinger2024radio,heinrich2025radiov2,ma2025generalizable}.
 Although highly effective compared to naive approaches such as model ensembling, and able to substantially reduce model size~\cite{Neidlinger2024-of,chen2024uni}, distillation typically retains large embedding sizes, leading to high inference times and memory usage in downstream tasks.
-To obtain compact embeddings, {\textit{Matryoshka Representation Learning}~\citep{kusupati2022matryoshka,venkataramanan2025franca} draws inspiration from matryoshka dolls, training a single high-dimensional embedding whose prefix sub-vectors remain semantically meaningful and effective.
-This nested structure enables truncation to lower dimensions with minimal loss.
-However, while Matryoshka learning compresses embeddings, it does not guarantee overall model size reduction.
-To our knowledge, no prior work has combined distillation with Matryoshka learning to jointly realize the benefits of both approaches.
+To obtain compact embeddings, {\textit{Matryoshka representation learning} (MRL)~\citep{kusupati2022matryoshka,venkataramanan2025franca} trains a single high-dimensional embedding whose prefix sub-vectors remain semantically meaningful and effective.
+This nested structure enables dynamic truncation to lower dimensions with minimal loss.
+However, while MRL compresses embeddings, it does not guarantee overall model size reduction.
+To our knowledge, no prior work has combined distillation with MRL to jointly realize the benefits of both approaches.